-If you have an American Express credit card – even if it is issued through another bank – you can take advantage of a range of deals through Amex Offers.
+If you have an American Express credit card – even if it is issued through another bank – you can take advantage of a range of deals through Amex Offers after you enroll through your Amex account.
 The benefits of this program often include cashback when you spend over a certain amount, which could be a great way to save money on spending before or during a long weekend.

 There’s no doubt a credit card can help fund your long weekend, but make sure you consider the following details before you pull out your plastic.